What does wine have to do with jewelry? On one hand, nothing! On the other hand, there is joy in pairing

 selected as pinot grigio like are lightweight and crisp.

 have to be.
-Like cabarnet sauvignon, the grape adapts well to a number of soils and climates.
+Like cabernet sauvignon, the grape adapts well to a number of soils and climates.
 In its

 native Burgundy, it shows more of a mineral flavor than the heavier fruit flavors of California

 chardonnay.
-Chardonnay necklaces are classic and versatile like cabarnet sauvignon though lighter in color.
+Chardonnay necklaces are classic and versatile like cabernet sauvignon though lighter in color.

 the joy of celebration.
 However, sparkling wines - of which champagne is one - are crisp and refreshing